The following answers some of the questions inmates and their families and friends may have regarding the Department’s procedures:

 - Intake and Orientation

 Participants approved by the court and the Department of Corrections for participation in the Home Detention Program receive orientation, including a review of program rules and regulations, and are advised of the penalties associated with violations.
-Participants agree to a fee schedule.
 Department staff verifies home residence and an acceptable living situation.

 Inmates are instructed on the proper use of the monitoring equipment, and the equipment is tested to verify that it is operational.
 Inmates are escorted to their residence by department staff, and after a visual check of the residence for security concerns, the equipment is installed, and the transmitter (ankle sensor) is placed on the participant.
 Staff again reviews the proper operation of the equipment with the participant, including an explanation of all computer-generated violations.